grapa-dev/grapa/docs-src/docs/grep.md

 **Use Unicode Mode When:**
 - Processing text files or user input
 - Working with international text
-- Need Unicode normalization or case folding
+- Need Unicode normalization or case folding:
 - Processing data that may contain Unicode characters

 ## Parallel Processing